plinss/flake8-modern-annotations/README.md

 All options may be specified on the command line with a `--` prefix, or can be placed in your flake8 config file.

+`auto` settings turn on or off depending on the version of Python that flake8 is running on, and the presence of `from __future__ import annotations` in the code, which enables the modern annotations in Python 3.7+.

-If developing code in Python 3.9+ that is expected to run on 3.7 or 3.8, use `modern-annotations-type-alias=always` to ensure that type aliases will work.
+If developing code in Python 3.9+ that is expected to run on 3.7 or 3.8, use `modern-annotations-type-alias=always` to force older behavior of type aliases and ensure that the code will work.

 ## Error Codes